-18. How should I report scheduling problems?
+17. How should I report scheduling problems?

-If you experience difficulty during scheduling, please contact Pearson VUE's Candidate Service Center at 888-874-7651.
+Contact Pearson VUE's Candidate Service Center at 888-874-7651, if there is a problem or difficulty experienced during the scheduling process.

-19. How should I report onsite testing problems?
+18. How should I report onsite testing problems?

-If you experience technical difficulties during testing, please notify the test center personnel/ proctor immediately.
+If there is a problem or technical difficulty during testing, please notify the test center personnel/ proctor immediately.
 Candidates are responsible for following the instructions for notifying the proctor of a testing problem.